-When it comes to a survival situation, you have to rely as much on the tools you have brought with you as you do on your own instincts.
-That’s why choosing the best tools for survival is a process that merits time and consideration, particularly when you are selecting tools that you might use to save your own life.
+When it comes to a survival situation, you have to rely as much on the tools you have brought with you as you do on your own instincts – and a machete is one useful tool.
+You may have tried, but you will agree with us when we say that picking the best survival machete might not be as easy as it seems.

 Because a survival machete can mean the difference between life and death when you’re in the wilderness, backcountry, or other survival situation, it’s essential to take some time to choose the one that best fits your needs.

 The first step, then, in choosing a survival machete is learning more about the basic features and assessing your intentions and needs.
 Follow up to find out what matters most.

 Think what you’ll need the machete to do for you.
 Most of the time, the tasks you perform with a machete boils down to three basic actions – chopping, piercing, and slicing.

 When you choose a survival machete for its chopping power, you will be choosing a machete with a thick, heavy blade, capable of chopping down wood for fires and shelters or cutting through thick swaths of vegetation.
 A thick blade ensures successfully repeated chopping, as it won’t give out or break down with use.

 The piercing ability of a survival machete allows you not only to do such jobs as killing game or puncturing an object but also to perform less savory but essential survival tasks like draining a wound in the event of a backcountry medical emergency.

 Finally, a survival machete should be able to perform slicing tasks, such as a skinning game or cutting a frayed rope, with relative ease.
 In order to achieve this, the blade needs to have a fairly thin, long cutting edge with a generous curve.